-Council collects kerbside garbage, recyclables and also greenwaste from households within established collection areas and other localities with sufficient demand.
+Council collects kerbside garbage, recyclables, and green waste from households within established collection areas.
+We also provide these services for other areas with sufficient demand.

 - Compulsory and Non-compulsory Collection Areas